hyung-hwan/qse/qse/doc/page/installation.md

 - If /usr/include/netinet and /usr/include/net are missing,
-  check if there are /usr/include/sys/netinet and /usr/include/sys/net. f they exists, you can make these symbolic links.
+  check if there are /usr/include/sys/netinet and /usr/include/sys/net. if they exists, you can make symbolic links.

     cd /usr/include
     ln -sf sys/netinet netinet